-We all dread them…. and yet we are told there is nothing we can do about it.
+We all dread them…. and yet we are told there is nothing we can do to prevent stretch marks.
 It’s genetic.
 You either get them or you don’t.
 Though I don’t completely disagree with this statement, I do think there are things you can do to prevent stretch marks.
 Perhaps some people’s skin is miraculously more stretchy than yours but if you are genetically predisposed to stretch marks there are still options for you.

 Stretch marks are something we generally accept as a given.
 You either have elastic skin or not.
 If you are lucky enough to have elastic skin you won’t get stretch marks right?
 Wrong.
 Of course there is something you can do about stretch marks… that is if you can change the elasticity of your skin.
 So how do we do it?